VyperGroup/aero/README.md

-# Aero
+# aero

 aero an innovative, first of its kind, interception-based web proxy from, has now been open-sourced!
 It has the best site compatibility and is the fastest proxy by far.

 # How to use aero

-1. Make sure your backend serves an aero [backend](https://github.com/aero-aeroPrefix) correctly
+1. Make sure your backend serves an aero [backend](https://github.com/aero-backends) correctly
 2. Make sure you included aero into your site
 3. Create a service worker like this in the topmost directory